neithernut/git-dit/doc/caveats.md

 old one.
 Hence, if a reply already exists on the old commit, it will not be removed and the reply will still refer to the old commit.
 However, we do not consider this restriction sever, especially when compared to mailing-lists, which inhibit the same restriction.
-Note that we currently still lack an tool for convenient amending of messages.
+Note that we currently still lack a tool for convenient amending of messages.

 ## Issue notification/access control

 Issues and related messages have to be pulled by the maintainer from public repositories.
-Otherwise issue reporters would require push access to the bug repository.
+Otherwise, issue reporters would require push access to the bug repository.
 Originally, we planned (and still do plan) to provide a tool for automated imports of issues and patches from mailing lists.
 A bug repository may also be accessed via a web front-end at some point.